Grokzen/docker-redis-cluster/README.md

     redis-cli -c -p 7000

-    # or the built redis-cli tool inside the container
+Or the built redis-cli tool inside the container that will connect to the cluster inside the container

     make cli